Ram pickup: Transmissions

-Ram transmissions are labeled such that the first number indicates the number of gears (including overdrive), the second number is the capacity rating, and the last letter is either E for electronic or H for hydraulic.
+Ram automatic transmissions are labeled such that the first number indicates the number of gears (including overdrive), the second number is the capacity rating, and the last letter is either E for electronic or H for hydraulic.
+Whereas the manual transmissions are labeled such that the first number indicates the torque capacity rating and the second number indicates the total number of gears (including O/D).
+The NV in the beginning of the name stands for New Venture Gear, which is a line of transmissions created by General Motors and Chrysler.